jameshanlon/cheese/cheese/pages/2018-05-27-project-coordinator-vacancy.md

   - Assist with bids and reports to Lottery/Quartet and other funders.

-  - Set up and oversee follow-up visits by Energy Tracers and Energy Champions.
+  - Set up and oversee follow-up visits.

   - Supervise retrieval of CHEESE energy boxes.